 Don’t fret about an immobile scooter, especially if you have the model in our Gymax review.
 We have some answers for you.

 The primary offender when it comes to a scooter that won’t move is a depleted or malfunctioning battery.

 Each scooter is different, though they tend to feature some common design choices and some similar implementations of technology.
 The electric scooter motor is an important factor, as it provides the power for movement.
 Additionally, every electric scooter has a charger port to easily charge the battery and always comes with a user manual unless it’s bought used.

 In that case, we have come up with some universal tips and guidelines to help get your scooter moving again.
-You may also want to read this to learn why people think electric scooters are bad.
+You may also want to read this to learn why electric scooters are bad for some people.

 If it still doesn’t move, you will have to test the battery on your electric scooter using a voltmeter or a digital multimeter.
 Have a hex wrench or screwdriver handy to open up your scooter’s casing to get at the battery’s connection cables.

 If it’s still not moving, then it’s likely battery issues, which means it’s a defective battery or in poor condition.
 Be sure to check the battery level, too, incase there’s an issue there.
 In this case, you should contact the scooter manufacturer to arrange for either a replacement battery or repairs.
 Maintaining good battery condition is key to keeping your scooter running properly.